pierrediedhiou/cybersecurity-journey/glossary.md

   2. Analysis
   3. Mitigation
   4. Monitoring
+  - **Red Team** — An offensive security team that simulates real attacker techniques to test an organization's defenses
+- **Reconnaissance** — The first stage of the Cyber Kill Chain where an attacker gathers information about the target using passive and active techniques
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction